jtail/conventions/java/naming.md

 Motto: Explicitly communicate to the reader that method has side-effects and what exactly they are.

+#### Avoid starting pure method names should with verb in infinitive

+Motto: Allow reader to distunguish that method is called for its value and not for side Since pure methods have no side effects, the whose essense of them is defined by specifics of the returned object

-There are no explicit limitations on naming non-imperative methods.
+There are no explicit limitations on naming 'dirty' methods.
 They can start from the verb, a noun or even a preposition.
 All of the following examples are legal:

     class EmailService { List<Email> findUnconfirmed() ... }
-    class User { Role getRole() ... }
     class Files { Stream<String> lines() ... }
     class AddressServiceTest { Address address(String line1, String line2, String city, String country) ... }

+#### Recommendations on method naming

+If the noun name of what is being returned is not on context, include it in the method name:

+Use singular form when method returns one item: `java.nio.file.Files.lines()`.
+Those are typically helper methods that build an instance based on arguments, or same as class it builds with the first letter lowercased.
+Prefer names that start with adjective or gerund communicating the specifics.
+However, there will be times, when no such information exists - especially in test code when what you need is just some object in context of the test.

+    // PREFER
+    private static Address homeAddress(String line1, String line2, String city, String country) {
+        Address a = new Address();
+        a.setType = Address.Type.HOME;
+        // populate fields from arguments ...
+        return a;
+    }

+    // ACCEPTABLE
+    private static Address Address(String line1, String line2, String city, String country) {
+        Address a = new Address();
+        // populate fields from arguments ...
+        return a;
+    }

+Use plural form when method returns multiple items.
+For getter-style methods returning stream, avoid using 'get' prefixes (Stream is mutable object created per call, such method is idiomatically not a getter!).

+    public class User {
+        ...
+        Stream<Phone> phones() {...}
+        List<Phone> getActivePhones() {...}
+    }

-#### For methods, context is class name and parameter types.
+#### Avoid duplicating information from class name and parameter types in the method name

-Therefore they generally should not be duplicated in the method name.
+Motto: Even with the compiled code, parameter types are available to the developer and therefore, are part of the name context.
+Duplicating information from them can cause all the issues mentioned in the "Naming of program elements / Contextual" section of this paper.

 Keep in mind that does not apply to parameter names, that are not part of the method signature.
-Information available from method return value type usually should not be duplicated in method name, except for cases when multiple methods would end up with a signature conflict otherwise.

-Motto: Even with the compiled code, parameter types are available to the developer.

 Examples:

     public interface TokenService {
-        // Avoid:
+        // AVOID
         public Batch<Token> getUpdatedTokensBatchBetweenFromAndToDates(Date from, Date to)

-        // Prefer:
+        // PREFER
         public Batch<Token> findUpdatedBetween(Date from, Date to);
         public Batch<Token> findUpdatedBefore(Date date);
         public Batch<Token> findUpdatedAfter(Date date);
-        //
+    }

+Information available from method return value type usually should not be duplicated in method name, except for cases when multiple methods would end up with a signature conflict otherwise.
+Arrival of Stream API in JDK8 made this part even more messy - the need to return both list and set is relatively rare, however the need to access the same collection both as Stream and as List is somewhat more common.
+The raw number of such cases is still as low as 1-2%, unfortunately those are typically core classes, heavily used throughout the application.
+Because of such disposition, establishing a generic rule to follow when naming all methods that return collections is an overkill, however a conventional way to handle the disambiguation still needs to be defined.
+The recommended approach is to use unprefixed names for methods that return stream (JDK8 has established this sort of naming convention with the methods like `java.nio.file.Files.lines()`) and use naming without any disambiguation, until necessary. alternative methods appear.

+    public interface User {
+        Stream<Token> phones();
+        List<Token> getPhones();
+        Set<Token> getPhonesSet();
+    }

+    public interface TokenService {
+        Stream<Token> active();
+        List<Token> getActiveList();
-        Set<Token> getAll();
+        Set<Token> getActiveSet();
     }

 #### Examples of typical method name prefixes